 How long can a dead tooth stay in your mouth?

-If you suspect you have a dead tooth, either due to pain, smell, looseness or having a darker hue than the rest of your teeth, it’s imperative that you seek treatment from your dentist.
+If you suspect you have a dead tooth because the tooth is loose, painful, smells, or is a different colour than the rest of your teeth, it's imperative that you seek treatment from your dentist.

-They will advise you of the best course of treatment, usually either a root canal or extraction, but you can be sure that they won’t offer you the option of keeping the dead tooth in your mouth as it is.
-That’s because a dead tooth can harbour bacteria which can eventually cause infections in other teeth, and even spread to your jaw, causing problems with not just your mouth, but your overall health.
+If the tooth is dead, your dentist might suggest either a root canal or extraction, and you can be sure that they won't leave the dead tooth in your mouth.
+That's because a dead tooth can harbour bacteria which can eventually spread infections to other teeth and jaw, causing problems with not just your mouth, but overall health.

 Does a dead tooth smell?